covidpass-org/covidpass/README.md

 #### I do not want to trust a third party with my vaccination data, does this tool respect my privacy?

 Processing of your data happens entirely in your browser and only a hashed representation is sent to the server for the signing step.
+For more details of this, please see https://toronto.ctvnews.ca/video?clipId=2294461

 #### How do I make sure that nobody can access my vaccination pass from the lock screen (iOS)?